Food As Medicine

 Since 2002, the BNMC Department of Health and Well-being has implemented programs rooted in Food as Medicine principles.
 We believe that addressing food as a social determinant of health through public health food and nutrition programs alongside community partners will bring us closer to achieving health equity.
 The Department has received over $2 million dollars in grant funding to increase access to nutritious, affordable, culturally relevant foods to improve community health in Buffalo.
 We have been active in advocating for policy changes at the population level and sought partnership and coalition in pursuing this all-important work.
 Alongside community, institutional and government partners, the BNMC has helped to form Buffalo and Erie County food policy council, assisted in providing Healthy options in Corner stores, started community gardens, and strengthened the local food supply line to provide fresh, highly nutritious locally grown foods to schools, hospitals, and workplaces.

-BNMC’s Third Annual Food as Medicine Symposium “Transformative Practices for Health” will provide a space to gain knowledge, collaborate, and grow Food as Medicine programs locally, as well as learn from and add to the overall national movement.
-Learn more and register using the link below.
+A two-day program featured cooking demonstrations and national and local experts discussing the latest Food as Medicine policies, programs, and research.
+The conference provided a space to gain knowledge, collaborate, and grow Food as Medicine programs locally, as well as learn from and add to the overall national movement.

 2nd Annual Food As Medicine Symposium: “A Bridge to Health”